Stretched grid method: Minimum surface problem solution

-Solving all three systems simultaneously one can obtain a new grid that will be the approximating minimal surface embedded into non-plane closed curve because of the minimum of the function $\ \Pi$ where parameter $\ j = 1,2,3$.
+By solving all three systems simultaneously, one can obtain a new grid that will approximate desired minimal surface.

-As an example the surface of catenoid which is calculated by the described above approach is presented in Fig 3.
-The radii of rings and the height of catenoid are equal to 1.0.
-The numerical area of catenoidal surface determined by SGM is equal to 2,9967189 (exact value is 2.992).
+As an example, a catenoid calculated by the above approach is presented in Fig 3.
+The radii of the bounding rings and the height of the catenoid are equal to 1.
+The surface area of the catenoid determined by SGM is 2.9967189; the area of the ideal catenoid is 2.992.